Stuck for presents to buy your kids or grandkids this Christmas? What about your friends’ children, godchildren, nieces and nephews?

 Educational possibilities

-The value of the money invested may fall as well as rise, such is the nature of investing, but with many years potentially ahead of them, they have a greater chance of seeing their capital grow.
+The value of the money invested may fall as well as rise, such is the nature of investing, but with many years potentially ahead of them, younger investors have a greater chance of seeing their capital grow.

-- By building on previous contributions and adding to the account’s compounding power, your gifts could help them build a nice nest egg by the time they reach adulthood.
-For example, a total £500 paid into a Junior ISA each year for 18 years – whether through regular saving, ad hoc gifts or both – would grow to around £15,000 on an average return of 5% after costs.
+A total £500 paid into a Junior ISA each year for 18 years – whether through regular saving, ad hoc gifts or both – would grow to around £15,000, based on a hypothetical return of 5% after costs3.
+This could be a useful nest egg to put towards a house deposit or education costs.

-At Vanguard, you’ll find the ‘gift money’ option as soon as you click through to our Junior ISA page.
+At Vanguard, you’ll find the ‘gift money’ option on our Junior ISA page.
 All you need is the child’s name and account number plus your debit card details.

 It’s then up to the registered parent – potentially in consultation with the child – to invest that money.
 Just remember to tell them that the money is there.